ARM-software/AVH/DoxyGen/overview/src/main.md

   - **Arm Fixed Virtual Platforms (FVPs)** are precise [**simulation models**](https://en.wikipedia.org/wiki/Simulation) of Cortex-M device sub-systems and are designed for complex software verification and testing.
 This allows [**simulation-based test automation**](https://en.wikipedia.org/wiki/Test_automation) of various software workloads, including unit tests, integration tests, and fault injection.

   - **Arm Virtual Hardware Services** provide a cloud-native infrastructure for software test and validation.
 These services can be integrated into various **CI/CD** and **MLOps** environments that range from GitHub to on-premise IT infrastructure.
-The Arm Virtual Hardware services are available via the AWS Marketplace (and later also via other Cloud Service providers).

   - **Arm Virtual Hardware Developer Resources** gives you access to interface drivers that map to virtual targets and physical hardware along with Python scripts for I/O simulation.
 The documentation explains how to integrate Arm Virtual Hardware into typical **CI/CD** environments.
 Usage examples show typical usage cases and range from audio processing, ML algorithm testing, up to IoT applications that interface to Cloud Service providers.

   - **Software Development Environments** can be used with Arm Virtual Hardware.
 So, Arm Fixed Virtual Platforms are an integral part of the Keil MDK Professional Edition that is a comprehensive software tool suite for creating Cortex-M-based applications and related validation and test processes.
-Other IDEs and debuggers can be used to connect remotely to Arm Virtual Hardware services.
+Other IDEs and debuggers can be used as well.

 \image html "vht_overview.png" "Arm Virtual Hardware - Components"